soumyag25/PicKino/PicKino_UI/README.md

 use <code>ng serve -o</code> to run the project

 If you want to add any new packages, use
 <code>yarn add <package_name></code>

-To add any new component, go to ed-pay folder (root folder),
+To add any new component, go to pickino folder (root folder),
 <code>ng generate component components/<component_name> </code>
 [All components should go inside components folder]